camilodoa/deig/README.md

 We're creating a more efficient GAN-alternative technique that leverages evolution as an adversarial process.
 We are evolving a population of images by using a discriminator output as their "fitness" and updating them with random mutation/recombination at each generational step.

+## Teams

+We need to divide people up to take care of the following items:

+- Random image creation with Clojure

+- Random image mutation

+- Writing the discriminator

+- Testing the discriminator with MNIST Dataset

 ## Getting started with git

 First, install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) so you can access it in your shell (alternatively you can use a git-helper application like [GitHub Desktop](https://desktop.github.com/)).
 If you have a Mac, I would recommend installing [Homebrew](https://brew.sh/), and then running